xzhoulab/iDEA/README.md

 How to cite `iDEA`
 -------------------
-Shiquan Sun, Ying Ma, Xuequn Shang, Evan T. Keller, Mengjie Chen and Xiang Zhou#. *Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies*, 2019.
+Ying Ma, Shiquan Sun, Evan T. Keller, Mengjie Chen and Xiang Zhou#. *Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies*, 2019.

 How to use `iDEA`
 -------------------